syedabsar/ios-nytimes-mostpopular/README.md

 ### Disclaimer

-Although code quality can be subjective at times, and the approaches may not entirely be the best, I'll be happy to answer any questions related to existing implementations as well as acknowledged areas which can potentially be further improved.
+Although code quality can be subjective at times, and the approaches may not entirely be the best, I'll be happy to [answer any questions] (#contact) related to existing implementations as well as acknowledged areas which can potentially be further improved.

 ## General Notes/FAQ's